narfit66/ncursesw-rs/README.md

 ## [Documentation](https://narfit66.github.io/ncursesw-rs/ncursesw/index.html)

-This at the moment is only *partial* but the end objective is to document the whole library.
+This at the moment is only *partial* but the end objective is to document the whole crate/library.

 ## License

-Licensed under the MIT license, see [LICENSE.md](LICENSE.md)
+Licensed under the MIT license, see [LICENSE](LICENSE)